Homework during COVID-19

 We have a daily maths lesson that is taught discretely to theme using our school scheme taught across all three schools in the MAST called ‘Maths – No problem’.

-When it is cold outside we cover up with a pair of plain dark tracksuit bottoms or leggings and our school jumper.
+When it is cold outside children need to cover up with a pair of plain dark tracksuit bottoms or leggings and their school jumper.

-Our hair is tied back if it is long.
+Children must ensure hair is tied back if it can be.

-We take any jewellery we are wearing off ourselves.
+Children must take any jewellery they are wearing off themselves, including earrings.